baranersoy/Bicycles-and-Components-Sales-Analysis/README.md

 <br>

-## DAX Measures
+## Measures Created
-DAX measures were created to enhance the formation of charts and cards for visualization.
-DAX measures for this project are as follow:
+Measures were created to enhance the formation of charts and cards for visualization.
+Measures for this project are as follow:
  <br>
  <br>